OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/render-outputs/cryptomatte.md

 - **CryptoP**: world position `(x, y, z)` is stored in `(r, g, b)`, respectively
 - **CryptoN**: shading normal `(x, y, z)` is stored in `(r, g, b)`, respectively
 - **CryptoB**: beauty `(r, g, b, presence)` is stored in `(r, g, b, a)`
+- **CryptoRefP**: reference position `(x, y, z)` is stored in `(r, g, b)`, respectively
+- **CryptoRefN**: reference normal `(x, y, z)` is stored in `(r, g, b)`, respectively
+- **CryptoUV**: uv `(u, v)` is stored in `(r, g)`, respectively

+### Refractive Cryptomattes

+In the RenderOutput, you can enable refractive crypotomattes with the toggle *cryptomatte_enable_refract*.

+The refracted cryptomatte data contains the first surface intersection that isn't considered "refracted".
+This skips any surfaces traversed by the primary ray that the camera can see through, allowing for cryptomatte data for surfaces that are e.g. behind glass.

+You must tag "refractive" surfaces (materials) by setting the *invisible refractive cryptomatte* attribute to *true* on the surface's material.

+The refracted cryptomatte output is written to a separate set of render output channels that are named the same as the regular cryptomatte channels except with "Refract" appended.
+E.g. if there is a **CryptoP** channel, there will also be a **CryptoPRefract** channel.

 ### Multiple Presence Bounces